Rishi Sunak: A quick guide to the UK’s next prime minister

 He's only been an MP for seven years

-Mr Sunak was first elected as an MP in 2015 - for Richmond in north Yorkshire - but rose quickly, and was made finance minster - or chancellor - in February 2020 under Boris Johnson.
+Mr Sunak was first elected as an MP in 2015 - for Richmond in north Yorkshire - but rose quickly, and was made finance minister - or chancellor - in February 2020 under Boris Johnson.

 He was in charge of Covid support cash